-The Unthinkable: Getting out of Google
+The Unthinkable: Getting out of Google Pt.
+1

 K. I'm just going to put it out there, in the universe, that I would like to start getting my private life out of social media.

-Yes, irony is fun, and I'm posting this on social media, lol.
+Yes, irony is fun, and I'm also posting this on social media, lol.
 But making declarations to friends and family is also fun and has been found to be very effective...

 It seems insidious (for me anyway), the slowly creeping tendrils of Google and Facebook... though I very much enjoy their services.
 It's just making me (personally) uncomfortable, giving away so much for so little.
 Yes, I have loved the shizzle out of their "free" services over the years.
 I can honestly say they extremely improved my life (I'm thinking Google search engine for my thirsty curiosity and keeping in touch with loved ones around the world on Facebook).

 But it's gotten weird, and I suddenly found I'm living way too much in the 2D world, with these strange compulsions to "check things", that I never had before.
 And I'm realizing, shit, someone could know literally almost *everything there is to know about me* by hacking/stalking me online, and I think I am not ok with that anymore.
 Again I'm just ranting away here about my own personal experiences, not judging anybody (except maybe the CEOs).
-But it is a fact that these mega-companies spend millions of dollars of research on addiction and dopamine crowd-pleasers, so none of it is by accident.
+But it is a fact that these mega-companies spend billions of dollars of research on addiction and dopamine crowd-pleasers, so none of it is by accident.
 Also I'm eternally thankful this shit wasn't around when I was a kid, there is no question that social media is harmful to youth.

 If there's anything to be learned by all the global goings-on lately, it's that we have to be sustainable, support local, and have a strong community to survive, right?
 So it really bothers me that at the base of our (very convenient, not gonna lie) world, we have these mega corporations buying everything up... for what?
 Why did Facebook have to buy Instagram and WhatsApp?
 Buying all of the competition is not good community, it's just greed.
 There's absolutely no reason to own everything.*